 It’s been decades since online sales went from a novelty to a major component to modern business success.
-Do you remember when Amazon launched in 1995?
-It was originally an ecommerce platform dedicated to books, but as consumer habits changed and confidence in online shopping grew, the company developed into the behemoth we know today.
+Did you know Amazon launched in 1995?
+Sure, this was Bezos running a bookshop in his garage and not the space-loving multi-billionaire we know today, but still!

-A few years after Amazon hit the web, the ecommerce payment system that is now known as PayPal was introduced.
+A few years after Amazon hit the web, the ecommerce payment system that is now known as PayPal was introduced (this was before everyone knew who Elon Musk was).
 It proved to be an essential technology, as it smoothed out the purchasing process and brought new security measures to the digital realm.

 The founders of Shopify, Tobias Lütke and Scott Lake, had simply followed the age-old strategy of providing a solution that didn’t exist previously.
 When they tried to launch an online snowboard store, they realized there weren’t any platforms on the market that could give them the necessary control and support for their business.
 So they built their own.